karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 ### Njada

 - Keep your distance, unless you want to taste the sharp end of my blade
-- Weakness is a luxury we can't afford.
-If you can't pull your weight, get out of my way.
-- Skjor always said, "The battlefield is no place for the weak."
-Remember that or step aside.
 - Go bother someone else.
-- Weaklings don't last long in the Companions.
-If you can't handle the heat, get out before you get burned.
 - Don't mistake my bluntness for rudeness.
 I simply don't have time to coddle the fragile egos of others.
 - The world outside is harsh and unforgiving.
 If you want to survive, toughen up and stop expecting handouts.